c0deritter/knight-criteria/README.md

   emails: { '@load': true }
 ```

-If the criteria is translated into an SQL query it will use a `JOIN` and look like this.
+If the criteria is translated into an SQL query it will use a `JOIN` and looks like this.

 ```sql
 SELECT * FROM person JOIN email ON person.id = email.person_id WHERE email.address LIKE '%@gmail.com'